burningtree/awesome-json/README.md

 * [jq](http://stedolan.github.io/jq/) - A lightweight and flexible command-line JSON processor.
 * [json](http://trentm.com/json) - A "json" command for massaging JSON on your Unix command line.
 * [jshon](http://kmkeen.com/jshon/) - A parser designed for maximum convenience within the shell.
+* [jarg](http://jdp.github.io/jarg/) - Shorthand JSON and form encoding syntax in the shell.

 ## Databases
 * [MongoDB](https://www.mongodb.org/) - an open-source document database, and the leading NoSQL database.